uf-mil/mil/Thrusters.md

 We have 8 VideoRay M5 Thrusters on Subjugator 8.
 These are the primary mode of actuation for vehicle motion, other than throwing.

+# Notes

+- The individual thrusters within the driver should not have or need knowledge of their location on the physical vehicle
+- Tracking positions through TF is a conversation to have - I am not convinced that it is worth extra  headaches spawned by publishing the static transforms.
+Instead, the positions and directions are held in a rosparam whose format was defined by Forrest.

 # TODO

 * [ ] Implement numerical thrust allocation